 New Relic infrastructure integrations allow you to send data from popular products and services to New Relic.
-On-host integrations allows you to collect and send data from core infrastructure services to our platform.
-For a complete list of core services that you can instrument, see List of on-host integrations.
+You can select from our list of available on-host integrations to collect and send data to our platform.

 - Browse the lists of on-host integrations.